mobxjs/mobx/README.md

 After updating the state `MobX` will take care of the rest in an efficient, glitch-free manner.
 So simple statements, like below, are enough to automatically update the user interface.

-There is no technical need for firing events, calling dispatcher or what more.
-A React component is in the end nothing more than a fancy representation of your state.
+There is no technical need for firing events, calling a dispatcher or what more.
+A React component in the end is nothing more than a fancy representation of your state.
 A derivation that will be managed by MobX.

 ```javascript
 store.todos.push(